sockeqwe/website-old/_posts/2016-04-26-java-mixins.md

 tags: [android, java, design-patterns]
 ---

-Starting in Android N Google has added some java 8 features.
+Starting in Android N Google has added some java 8 language features.
 One of those features is the ability to add default methods to interfaces.
-Surprisingly (since java 8 has already been released 2 years ago) I haven't found good articles describing the advantage of default methods for interfaces: Mixins.
+Surprisingly (since java 8 has already been released 2 years ago) I haven't found good articles describing the advantage of default methods for interfaces: **Mixins!**

 Let's straight jump into a simple example.
 Let's say we have a class `Ship`.
 A `Ship` can carry `Cargo`.
 Let's model that in Java like this: